Human handover: Seamlessly transfer chats to Live Agents

 The higher average handle time means the customers are waiting a long time in between responses.
 That might mean that your agents are handling too many chats at once, or just juggling too many tasks.
 Focus on managing your chat queue more efficiently, additional training or guidance to address issues quicker.

-Live chat empowers you to connect and acquire first-hand customer information in real time.
+Live chat empowers you to connect and acquire first-hand customer information in real-time.
 The agents can use different engagement tools (co-browsing & video chat) to resolve the issues in the first contact.
+You can follow the below tips to maintain the ART chat KPI:

 Live chat is a great channel for lead generation.
 38% of customers have said that they have ended up making a purchase due to a good live chat session.
-By providing real-time assistance to sales queries, live chat helps in converting sales leads by maximizing your return on investment (RoI).
+By providing real-time assistance to sales queries, live chat helps in converting sales leads by maximizing your return on investment (ROI).

 The chat-to-conversion rate metric means the total number of visitors converted, out of the total number of visitors who hand-chatted with a live chat agent.

 Tracking this chat metric can be a good indicator to know if the efforts made by agents are effective or not.
 The successful conversion can vary with business goals.
 It can be a purchase, a sign-up for the newsletter, or just attending a webinar.
+You can follow the below tips to increase conversion rates.

 The Ascent Group research shows that 60% of companies that measure FCR for 1+ year report a 1 to 30% improvement in their performance.